vecin2/em_automation/README.md

 ```

 ### Multiple versions of python
- If you have multiple versions of python installed make sure you are using version 3 by running instead:
+ If you have multiple versions of python installed make sure you are installing it under version 3 by running instead:
 ```
 python3 -m pip install --extra-index-url https://test.pypi.org/simple/ sqltask
 ```